Longwood Gardens: Four Seasons Of Botanical Beauty

 A historic beginning and thriving future

 In the early 1900s, wealthy entrepreneur Pierre S. du Pont purchased the grounds to preserve them after learning that the original Quaker farmstead was being sold.
 He created his first garden, a 600-foot-long Flower Garden Walk, and twenty years later, he built The Conservatory and opened the grounds to the public.
 Today, Longwood Gardens is known worldwide for its horticultural enrichment, and visitors come every year to view the indoor and outdoor horticulture displays covering 1,100 acres, divided among six areas, known as districts.
-Along with the outdoor gardens, The Conservatory District is the jewel of the gardens—it retains many of the original plants since its opening in 1927 and offers lush displays year-round in rooms that highlight the light and beauty of the building’s 19th-century architecture.
+Along with the outdoor gardens, The Conservatory District is the jewel of the gardens—it retains many of the original plants since its opening in 1927.
+It offers lush displays year-round in rooms highlighting the light and beauty of the building’s 19th-century architecture.
 We are always in awe of the fountain shows with dazzling displays at the Open Air Theatre or the Main Fountain Garden, which shoots out 35,000 gallons of water daily during spring and summer.

 Spring blooms

 As the weather turns warmer and blooms begin to pop, it’s a great time to visit the gardens from late March to early May, when everything turns to color.
 It’s the time for flowering trees, tulips dotting the walkways, and the gardens bursting back into life.
-The Open Air Theatre comes alive in April with a dazzling display set to music, and the Wisteria Garden alone is worth the visit in May to see the purple and white blooms.
+The Open Air Theatre comes alive in mid-April with a dazzling display set to music, and the Wisteria Garden alone is worth the visit in May to see the purple and white blooms.
 You also won’t want to miss the magnolias, ephemerals, and the Idea Garden (which now includes the redesigned Ornamental Kitchen Garden), with bulbs and artful botanical combinations opening up during the season.

 Summer at Longwood Gardens